When you have a problem, need or challenge, what’s the first thing you do?

 Remember, White Hat is about “earning” your place in the search by being real, helpful and genuine.
 NOTE: All methods and tactics list in this Guide strictly follow White Hat principles.

-Local Search Engine Optimization means increasing search visibility to those you’d service in-person.
+Local Search Engine Optimization means increasing search visibility to those customers you’d service in-person.

 Sometimes people need something locally.
 Ask yourself, how far are you willing to travel to fix your laptop, find a great restaurant or hire a tree cutter?
-Maybe close by in your city or region.
+Maybe close by in your city, county or nearby region.

 Promoting your products and services locally requires a little extra effort.
 This means you must use a few special local tricks.